 For every company, customer service is a real – and time-consuming – concern.
 Many businesses support their products through a customer service department.
 This usually means people who answer phone calls from customers, as well as by email or online chat.
 To use the latter, a customer clicks a link requesting to chat with a live person, and a customer service representative answers the request and speaks with the customer through a chat window.
 For email customer service, the customer fills out a form at the website or sends an email directly to a particular address.

 Since these services only rely on having a reliable phone, internet connection and web browser, businesses have looked increasingly at hiring home-based workers.
 This can be a great opportunity for someone looking to work when the kids are in school or have gone to bed.
-Customer service contracting firms like Talk2Rep cover email and live chat support in addition to inbound and outbound phone calls.
-Other companies (like Amazon, Alaska Airlines or U-Haul) hire home-based agents directly.
+Customer service contracting firms like OutPLEX and Alorica cover email and live chat support in addition to inbound and outbound phone calls.
+Other companies, like Amazon, Williams-Sonoma or U-Haul) hire home-based agents directly.
 The pay rate may be low, but the companies usually offer bonuses if the agents meet certain targets.

 There are also home-based positions for reservationists, sales agents, travel agents and virtual assistants (these do executive assistant work for people or companies).
 You can find jobs in all these areas by searching a major job board like Indeed.com or Monster.com.